kristoferUA/Ra1nUSB-Sliver-5.5-macOS-image/README.md

 Windows may report that one or more partitions are unreadable after flashing.
 Do not format them; this can be normal for macOS-formatted boot media.

-## Configure `config.plist` on the USB drive
+## Configure `EFI/CLOVER/config.plist` on the USB drive

-> [!IMPORTANT]
+[!IMPORTANT]
-> After flashing the image and before the first boot from the USB drive, edit the bootloader's `config.plist` on the flashed drive for the exact components in your PC.
+> After flashing the image and before the first boot from the USB drive, edit `EFI/CLOVER/config.plist` on the flashed drive for the exact components in your PC.
 The default configuration is not universal and may fail to boot—or behave incorrectly—on different hardware.

-Mount the bootloader/EFI partition of the flashed USB drive, locate `config.plist`, and review at least the following areas where applicable:
+Mount the EFI partition of the flashed USB drive, open `EFI/CLOVER/config.plist`, and review at least the following areas where applicable:

 - CPU generation, motherboard chipset, and firmware mode;
 - ACPI patches and SSDTs;